authelia/doks/content/en/contributing/development/guidelines-commit-message.md

 toc: true
 ---

-## The reasons for these conventions:
+The reasons for these conventions are as follows:

-- simple navigation though and easier to read git history
+- simple navigation though git history
+- easier to read git history

-## Format of the commit message:
+## Commit Message Format

 Each commit message consists of a **header**, a **body**, and a **footer**.